A diamond’s clarity grade is based on the extent to which inclusions affect its quality.

 It’s the setting that best secures the diamond, but it isn’t a necessity for SI1 or VS2 diamonds.

-The reason VS2 diamonds are more brilliant than SI1 diamonds is because inclusions can distort the way light enters and exits a diamond.
+The reason VS2 diamonds are more brilliant than SI1 diamonds is because inclusions can distort the way white light enters and exits a diamond.

 While cut is the most important factor, too many imperfections can result in a lack of sparkle.

 Fire refers to the flashes of colored light that radiate from a diamond.
 Inclusions impact fire the same way as brilliance.